akatrevorjay/mainline/README.md

 from mainline import DI
 di = Di()

-# The default scope is singleton, but you can also use thread, process (really only usable while forking), and any object that supports a MutableMapping interface.
+# The default scope is singleton, but thread and process are also
+# supported.
+Any MutableMapping supporting object can also be given.
 @di.register_factory('apple', scope='singleton')
 def apple():
     return 'apple'